QuartzBrandi/Ada--Capstone/product-plan.md

   - setup models & controllers

 **Package: API for searching for restaurants**
-  - use Google or Yelp search to find (restaurant) locations
+  - use Google to search to find (restaurant) locations
   - what to store in restaurant document?
     - name
+    - address

+**Package: API for searching for menus**
+  - use SinglePlatform or other menu app to find menus
+  - what to store in restaurant document?
     - menu
       - menu items

-**Package: API for searching for menus**
-  - use SinglePlatform or other menu app to find menus

 **Package: API for searching for photos for menu items**
   - use Google or Foodspotting to find pictures of menu items